-Lance McDonald has spent the last several months uncovering Bloodborne's alpha cut content.
-I, on the other hand, have spent the same time praying to the Watchdogs of Farron for the indie dev-turned-hobbyist game engineer to switch to Dark Souls so we could write about him on PCG.
+Lance McDonald spent several months uncovering Bloodborne's alpha cut content.
+I, on the other hand, spent the same time praying to the Watchdogs of Farron for the indie dev-turned-hobbyist game engineer to switch to Dark Souls so we could write about him on PCG.

 PC Gamer: Tell me about your relationship with the Soulsborne series—have you always played these games?